Manassa Thomas Pope: Career and family life

-Winton, North Carolina in 1887.
-They moved to Henderson, North Carolina in 1888.
-Pope served there as assistant postmaster, a position achieved by political appointment.
-He worked in Charlotte and co-founded Queen City Drug Company in 1892 and People's Benevolent Association, an insurance business.
+Winton, North Carolina, in 1887.
+They moved to Henderson in 1888.
+Pope served there as assistant postmaster, a position acquired by political appointment.
+He also worked in Charlotte, where he co-founded Queen City Drug Company in 1892.
+He also co-founded the People's Benevolent Association, an insurance business.

-He was an officer and surgeon in the Spanish American War in 1898.
+In 1898, he served as a first lieutenant and first assistant surgeon during the Spanish American War.

+His home in Raleigh is listed on the National Register of Historic Places.
+He was a candidate for mayor of Raleigh in 1919 during the Jim Crow era.